-To the Board of Directors LaSalle Council on Aging, Inc. Jena, Louisiana
+To the Board of Directors LaSalle Council on Aging, Inc. Trout, Louisiana

-I have performed the procedures included in the Louisiana Government Audit Guide and enumerated below, which were agreed to by the management of the LaSalle Council on Aging, Inc. and the Legislative Auditor, State of Louisiana, solely to assist the users in evaluating management's assertions about the Organization's compliance with certain laws and regulations during the year ended June 30, 2020, included in the Louisiana Attestation Questionnaire.
-This agreed-upon procedures engagement was performed in accordance with standards established by the American Institute of Certified Public Accountants.
+I have performed the procedures included in the Louisiana Government Audit Guide and enumerated below, which were agreed to by the management of LaSalle Council on Aging, Inc. and the Legislative Auditor, State of Louisiana, solely to assist the users in evaluating management's assertions about the Fire District's compliance with certain laws and regulations during the year ended June 30, 2022, included in the Louisiana Attestation Questionnaire.
+Management of LaSalle Council on Aging, Inc. is responsible for its financial records and compliance with applicable laws and regulations.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 The sufficiency of these procedures is solely the responsibility of the specified users of the report.
 Consequently, I make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.